On the Signature of a Path in an Operator Algebra: Algebraic structure on levelled forests

-Equation \eqref{eqn:conunitpp} is trivial. \end{proof} We proceed now with the definition of a vertical product on levelled forests. \begin{definition}[Monoidal product on levelled forests] Given two forests $f$ and $f^{\prime}$ with ${\sf nt}(f^{\prime})=|f|$, we define $\nabla(f \overt f^{\prime})$ as the sum of forests obtained by first stacking $f^{\prime}$ up to $f$ and then shuffling the generations of $f^{\prime}$ with the generations of $f$ (see Section \ref{sec:levelledforests} for the definition of the action of a permutation on the generations of a forest),
+We proceed now with the definition of a vertical product on levelled forests. \begin{Definition}[monoidal product on levelled forests] Given two forests $f$ and $f^{\prime}$ with ${{\sf nt}(f^{\prime})=|f|}$, we define $\nabla(f \overt f^{\prime})$ as the sum of forests obtained by first stacking $f^{\prime}$ up to $f$ and then shuffling the generations of $f^{\prime}$ with the generations of $f$ (see Section \ref{sec:levelledforests} for the definition of the action of a permutation on the generations of a forest),